BaraSedih11/Linear-Regression-in-scikit-learn/README.md

 ## Contents

-- `Linear_Regression_in_scikit_learn.ipynb`: Jupyter Notebook containing the implementation of polynomial regression using Python.
+- `Linear Regression.ipynb`: Jupyter Notebook containing the implementation of polynomial regression using Python.
 - `bmi_and_life_expectancy.csv`: Sample dataset used in the notebook for demonstration purposes.
 - `README.md`: This file providing an overview of the repository.